 sanctioned estimates and to ensure quality of the assets.

 A WORD ABOUT EACH PROGRAMME / SCHEME IS GIVEN HERE UNDER:-

-household whose adult member volunteer to do un-skilled manual work.
+whose adult members volunteer to do unskilled manual work.
+The Act is a

 Rural Employment Guarantee Scheme is a demand-driven scheme.